vadagasy/waph-vadagasy/labs/lab1/README.md

 ```

 ### Task 3: Understanding the HTTP GET and POST Requests
 a.
-I've now grasped the fundamentals of GET and POST requests and have used Wireshark to analyze packets using GET and POST calls.
+I've now grasped the fundamentals of requests using GEt and POST and have used Wireshark to analyze packets using GET and POST calls.
 Initially, an HTTP GET request was made, and IPaddress/echo.php?data="value" was used to supply the path variable.
 Instead of value, the user might supply personalized information.
 I've included my name as a value in the example.
 Following that, the stream packets for the HTTP request and HTTP response were recorded and examined.
 The screenshots are attached below.